Learners121/shortcuts/md/mongodb.md

     now just run mongo to use mongodb
 ```

-# list all database
+# List all database

 ```c
     show dbs
 ```

-# create database or Select database
+# Create database or Select database

 ```c
     use db_name